treefrogframework/treefrog-framework/docs/user-guide/en/model/index.md

 ## Model

 The model is an object that represents the (abstract) information that should be returned to the browser.
 In fact it is not so simple in terms of business logic.
-So, let’s try to understand it.
+So, let's try to understand it.

 Models are stored in a system or in an external database in a persistent state.
 Looking from the controller side, regardless of the model, you are accessing a database for information wanted for the HTTP response.
 Once the information has been left in a persistent state in the database, you will be able to get a model with information that you can pass to the view.